Preserving the Legacy of Black Performing Artists From Lancaster County

 Vi “Violet” Burnside (middle center) photographed in 1951 with her band the All Stars.
 Photo credit: Paul Ressler.

-The renowned saxophonist would continue to perform through the decade, with much of her activities documented by The Pittsburgh Courier, which was considered the most widely circulated African American newspaper in the United States.
-Later in her life, Burnside would write, arrange music, and continue her work with the musicians union in Washington, DC.
+The renowned saxophonist continued to perform throughout the decade, with much of her activities documented by The Pittsburgh Courier, the most widely circulated African American newspaper in the United States.
+Later in her life, Burnside would write and arrange music and continue her work with the musicians’ union in Washington, DC.
 Burnside died in 1964 at the age of 49.
 Her final resting place is at Stevens Greenland Cemetery.
 Vi Burnside’s legacy continues to be persevered and remembered at LancasterHistory’s research center through the Vi Burnside Information File.
 Additionally, you can find many recordings and video clips of her time with The International Sweethearts of Rhythm on YouTube.

 Romayne Bridgett: Teacher, Mentor, Actor, and Opera Singer